numbas/numbas-lti-provider/doc/source/instructor/resources.rst

     The first thing you see on creating a new Numbas resource.

-Either upload an exam package that you have downloaded from the Numbas editor or, if any :term:`editor links <editor link>` have been created, select an exam from the list.
+Either upload an exam package that you have downloaded from the Numbas editor or, if any :term:`editor links <Editor link>` have been created, select an exam from the list.

 When you :numbas:ref:`download an exam package <exam-admin-controls>` from the Numbas editor, you must use the :guilabel:`SCORM package` option.